Jmcosel/442-HW-1/README.md

 ## Part 3

-After running update_locations_int (uses int_fast32_t types) and update_locations_float (uses float types) 10 times each, the difference in mean time between the two seems negigible.
-The tests were run with 2^24 object size over 2^8 iterations.
-See the int.out and float.out files for outputs for both.
-Thus, in terms of performance using either seems OK.
+After running update_locations_float and update_locations_double 5 times each, the difference in mean time between the two is significant.
+I ran the five tests in alteration with the other (ie. I ran the double test, then the float test, then the double test, etc.) in case the CPU load was affecting the other case by the previous tests run.
+The tests were all run with a 2^16 object size over 2^16 iterations.
+See the float.out and double.out files for outputs for both.
+Clearly, floats take less time to calculate than doubles (a mean of .0030208 for doubles, whereas floats have a mean of .0023582).
+Overall per test, there's about a 2-3 second difference on average between the two.
+Thus, in terms of performance, using doubles should be for precision, and floats should be used for just a slightly better speed when you're dealing with a number that uses less than 32 bits.